hanpari/sovereign/source/02/044_decision.md

 "Yes."

-"SexySexyLadies respect your wishes.
+"SEXYSEXYLADIES respect your wishes.
 Do you agree to send your personal anonymized data to our commercial department?"

 Gromov glared at her in utter disbelief.
 "Do you track your clients' activities?
 With sex toys?" he asked.

-"Yes, it helps to improve SexySexyLadies' services.
-SexySexyLadies' mission is to deliver top-notch products to our customers.
+"Yes, it helps to improve SEXYSEXYLADIES' services.
+SEXYSEXYLADIES' mission is to deliver top-notch products to our customers.
 Do not worry, though; your data are properly anonymized, Captain Gromov."

 "That's reassuring.
 Still no, leave my data be."